 The Customer is restricted from displaying, advertising or selling the Titles at any place other than the Premises without the prior written agreement of the Company.

 3.2 Unsold Copies and Payment Vouchers Returned for Credit

 a) Customers shall have their recalled unsold newspapers and magazines available for collection at the usual point of delivery on the days and times specified by the Company.
 Where Material has been included as part of the Title (such as cover mounted promotional items or supplements) the Customer shall use its best endeavours to ensure that the Material is returned with the appropriate Title.
-The wilful failure to return such Material may (at the Company’s discretion) constitute an irremediable breach of these Terms and Conditions and/or the Company may demand that future supplies of the Titles be pre-paid in advance of their proposed delivery to the Customer.
+The wilful failure to return such Material may (at the Company’s discretion) constitute an irremediable breach of these Conditions and/or the Company may demand that future supplies of the Titles be pre-paid in advance of their proposed delivery to the Customer.

 b) If the Customer does not make recalled unsold Titles available for collection or, does not return them, or any appropriate payment vouchers, by the days and times specified, the Company shall only accept the return of such Titles which are subject to FSOR and/or the appropriate payment vouchers for credit if the same are received prior to the Company’s recorded credit cut-off date.
 The validity of any credit offered by the Company for returned Titles and/or payment vouchers shall not be questioned by any person.
 The Company reserves the right to reject for credit any payment vouchers it reasonably believes are false, submitted late or submitted fraudulently.

 c) Unsold copies of Titles returned by the Customer or made available for collection that cannot be credited to the Customer for whatever reason shall be destroyed, without notice and liability to the Customer.